Miscellaneous

 For security the following applies:

-• The incoming directory is not readable by people dropping files there
+- The incoming directory is not readable by people dropping

 You may ignore the other directories.